enkidevs/curriculum/go/intro/variables-and-constants/constants.md

 They are useful for creating variables that never need to be changed.

-Defining a constants is similar to defining a variable, the difference is the `keyword` thats used.
+Defining constants is similar to defining a variable, the difference is the `keyword` that's used.

-**Note:** Since `const` values are constants and cannot be chaged later on, it is important to initialize them upon creation.
+**Note:** Since `const` values are constants and cannot be changed later on, it is important to initialize them upon creation.

 ```go
 //Regular variable